 In 2023 the Group acquired one office buildings for a total of 29,750 thousand euros (not including acquisition costs).
-The property is located in Madrid, in the business district M30-A2, and has an area of 11,174 m2 and 303 parking spaces.
-Furthermore, a binding acquisition commitment has been formalized for an initial amount of 2,142 thousand euros for the purchase of an office property in the M30-A2 business urban axis, which will have an area of 11,600 square meters and 167 parking spaces.
+The property is located in Madrid, in the business district M30-A2, and has an area of 11,174sqm and 303 parking spaces.
+Furthermore, a binding acquisition commitment was formalized for an initial amount of 2,142 thousand euros for the purchase of an office property in the M30-A2 business urban axis, which will have an area of 11,600 sqm and 300 parking spaces.
 Additionally, rehabilitation and improvement projects worth 6,172 thousand euros have been continued.